lechuk47/ghcontrib/README.md

 # Description
-GHContrib is a REST API to get the top contributors in Github filtered by a location.
+GHContrib is a REST API to get the top contributors in Github filtered by location.
 This code is a proof of concept, the real deployment might need some code modifications that I cover in the deployment section.

 ## Software needed to build the test
  * docker 19.03.x